Planning A Vacation to Utah National Parks in July

 Canyonlands in July

 The temperatures at Canyonlands National Park in July with highs in the 100s and lows in the upper 60s.
-It’s important to stay hydrated, eat salty snacks, and protect yourself from the sun when visiting Canyonlands National Park in the summer!
+Be sure to protect yourself from the sun and stay hydrated when visiting Canyonlands in the summer!

 The two popular districts to visit are: